ryan-p-randall/our-conference-notes/aboutme.md

 ### The Personal Picture

 I type much faster than I write by hand—and the results are far more legible!
-This kind of note taking helps me focus during presentations, but trying to chunk the ideas into twitter-sized bits added a different type of distraction.
-So at one of the first conferences I attended, I took some notes on Goggle Docs.
+This kind of note taking helps me focus during presentations, but trying to chunk the ideas into social media-sized bits adds a different type of distraction.

+So at one of the first library conferences I attended, I took some note to share using Goggle Docs.
 Then, later, I felt unsettled.

-Amplifying work that whose creators want it to be shared is great, but I didn't feel comfortable with that particular platform.
+[Amplifying](https://en.wikipedia.org/wiki/Human_microphone) work whose creators want it to be shared is great, but I didn't feel comfortable drawing people to that particular platform.
 I spell that company's name "Goggle" intentionally.
-They're a prime example of surveillance capitalism—I don't want to encourage any colleagues to have to exchange private information / metadata to access professional development resources.
+They're a prime example of what Shoshana Zuboff has termed [surveillance capitalism](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2594754).
+I don't want to encourage any colleagues to have to exchange private information / metadata to access professional development resources.

-Then I remembered Etherpads and found RiseUp's Etherpad service.
+Then I remembered Etherpads.
+Myself, Kate Deibel, Achintya Rao, and other folks from Mastodon and Twitter compared the accessibility and ease of use of [RiseUp's Etherpad](http://pad.riseup.net) to those from [CryptPad](https://cryptpad.fr/what-is-cryptpad.html).
+RiseUp won because it is simplest and, unlike CryptPad, doesn't break the ability to press the `tab` button for keyboard navigation.
+(That's fixed but is still far more cumbersome).
 And here we are!

 ### The Procedure

-I don't claim credit for all the notes shared here, but they are CC-BY.
+I don't claim credit for all the notes shared here, but they are shared [CC-BY](https://creativecommons.org/licenses/by/4.0/).
 Since RiseUp's Etherpad service is geared toward privacy, note-takers have to identify themselves in order to get credit.

 At the moment, this is a collection of notes I and other attendees have collectively taken at conferences.
 In order to help amplify peoples' work, I might add additional links to notes taken by others.